trambarhq/relaks-django-todo-example/README.md

     }
 ```

-When the user makes changes, these handlers are called:
+When the user makes changes through the input fields, `draft.assign()` is called to modify the object:

 ```javascript
     const handleTitleChange = useCallback((evt) => {